MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/y_axis_assembly.md

 ![couple the NEMA23 motor to the 550mm lead-screw using a 8 to 6.35mm rigid coupler](../img/y_axis_assembly/y_axis_step_11.png){: .shadow}

 !!! warning
-    Remember to apply medium-strength thread-lock to the coupler grub-screws.
+    Remember to apply medium-strength threadlock to the coupler grub-screws.
 There's nothing worse than trying to diagnose a stationary axis and noticing that your motor is spinning but nothing else is!

 ---